What do we mean?

 Extra care housing – sheltered housing for older people with care and support available on site to enable them to live independently.
 Regulated by CQC.

-ICS – Integrated Care Systems – ICS bring together NHS commissioners, providers and local authorities to plan how to improve health and care for the populations in a particular area.
+ICS – Integrated Care System – ICSs bring together NHS commissioners, providers and local authorities to plan how to improve health and care for the populations in a particular area.

 MCP – Multi-speciality Community Provider – a new approach to providing community healthcare which will see greater integration of primary care, community health and social care services.

-NHS England – Responsible for the funding of healthcare in England and the direct commissioning of primary care, public health, offender health, military and veteran health as well as specialist health services.
+NHS England – Government body responsible for the funding of healthcare in England and the direct commissioning of primary care, public health, offender health, military and veteran health as well as specialist health services.
+In total the NHS employs 1.2 million people in England and has an annual budget of approximately £125 billion.
 See www.england.nhs.uk.

 Nursing home – residential home with trained nursing care on-site for people needing regular medical treatment.
 Regulated by the Care Quality Commission.

-PALS-Patient Advice and Liaison Service – service offering confidential advice, support and information on health-related matters, providing a point of contact for patients, their families and their carers.
-See www.porthosp.nhs.uk/for-inpatients/patient-support-and-advice.
+PALS – Patient Advice and Liaison Service – service offering confidential advice, support and information on health-related matters, providing a point of contact for patients, their families and their carers.
+For PALS at QAH see www.porthosp.nhs.uk/for-inpatients/patient-support-and-advice.

 PHSO – Parliamentary and Health Service Ombudsman – independent body to which health and other complaints are referred if they are unable to be resolved by a complaint to the service provider.
 See www.ombudsman.org.uk.

-Portsmouth Blueprint – strategy for Portsmouth’s health and care drawn up by PCC and the CCG
+Portsmouth Blueprint – strategy for Portsmouth’s health and care drawn up by PCC and the CCG.
+See Portsmouth Blueprint.

 Primary care – GP services, dentists, high street opticians and community pharmacies – over 90% of people’s first contact with the NHS is through primary care.

-QAH – Queen Alexandra Hospital – 1,200 bed hospital in Cosham serving mostly Portsmouth and Hampshire based residents.
-QAH is one of five Ministry of Defence Hospital Units nationally with special responsibility for the armed forces.
-See www.porthosp.nhs.uk Latest CQC reports on the hospital – www.cqc.org.uk/location/RHU03
+QA / QAH – Queen Alexandra Hospital – 1,200 bed hospital in Cosham serving mostly Portsmouth and Hampshire based residents.
+In addition QAH is one of five Ministry of Defence Hospital Units nationally with special responsibility for the armed forces.
+See www.porthosp.nhs.uk Latest CQC reports on the hospital – www.cqc.org.uk/location/RHU03.

 Secondary care – Specialist services provided by hospitals and other health providers.
 Patients are generally referred to secondary care providers by their GP, having had an initial appointment.